 Testing Team Takeaways

-- KIVIK and FINNALA felt the most balanced for daily use—supportive enough for long sitting, with layouts that work in most living rooms.
+- KIVIK and FINNALA felt the most complete for daily living-room use, with enough structure for long sits and layouts that fit most spaces.

-- FRIHETEN earns its spot when you need a pull-out bed and built-in storage.
-Comfort is firmer and more practical than plush.
+- FRIHETEN makes the most sense when you need a pull-out bed and built-in storage.
+The comfort is firmer and more functional than plush.

-- Washable covers are a real advantage on KIVIK, SÖDERHAMN, and FINNALA.
-FRIHETEN’s coated fabric is easier to wipe down, but its cover isn’t designed to come off for machine washing.
+- Washable covers remain a real advantage on KIVIK, SÖDERHAMN, and FINNALA.
+FRIHETEN is easier to wipe down, but not to deep-clean.

-- Seat height and depth change the whole experience: SÖDERHAMN sits the lowest, KIVIK has the deepest standard seat, FINNALA feels more “traditional,” and FRIHETEN is deep but firm.
+- Seat height and depth change the experience more than photos suggest: SÖDERHAMN sits the lowest, KIVIK has the deepest standard seat, FINNALA feels more conventional, and FRIHETEN is deep but firmer.

-- All four lines benefit from IKEA’s modular approach, but the comfort profile is very different from model to model—match the sofa to how you actually sit (upright vs. lounge).
+- All four lines benefit from IKEA’s modular thinking, but they do not feel interchangeable—match the sofa to how you actually sit.

 Product Overview

-These four picks cover the most common IKEA sofa shopping paths: a deep, family-friendly everyday sofa (KIVIK), a low-profile modular lounger (SÖDERHAMN), a more classic-height modular system that scales well into a sectional (FINNALA), and a sleeper sectional with storage (FRIHETEN).
-The prices below are for representative configurations and can vary with cover choice and availability.
+These four picks line up with the most common IKEA sofa shopping scenarios: a deep everyday sofa (KIVIK), a low-profile modular lounger (SÖDERHAMN), a more standard-height modular system that can grow into a sectional (FINNALA), and a sleeper sectional with storage (FRIHETEN).
+The prices below reflect representative configurations and can change with cover choice and availability.

 | Product | Best For | Cushion Feel | Price |